tmpfs/prism/README.md

 `Boolean`

 Indicates whether the layout direction is horizontal or vertical, can be used by child components to determine the edge for intermediate space.

-## Cascade

-It is important to understand how styles are computed.

-1. Default styles are applied.
-2. Global plugins are executed.
-3. Property plugins are executed.
-4. Inline styles are applied.

-Default styles start with an array specified using `styleOptions` when given and append a style declaration inferred using the component class name, eg: `Label`.

-If the component is namespaced it is prefixed with the namespace and a period, eg: `com.fika.text.Label`.

-If the component is using [mapPropsToStyleObject](#mapPropsToStyleObject) and the target property is not the default `style` property then a child component class name is inferred and appended, eg: `com.fika.ImageLabel.Label`.

-If no style declaration matches the computed class name no action is taken.

-Global plugins in the default configuration handle the `className` property before processing options that map property to styles, so your component properties overwrite those in style declarations referenced by `className`.

-Property plugins enabled with the `extendedProperties` option (or custom plugins) are executed next so they override property mappings and `className`,

-Finally any styles given in the `style` property take precedence.

 ## License